How to Design Your Own Website in 2026

 “Isn’t this cheating?” you ask.
 “Won’t this make me look just like all the other websites in my industry?”

 No, it’s not.
-And no, you won’t look just the same, because you’ll add what makes your business unique to your own website.
+To be clear, you are not copying anyone’s website.
+(Please don’t!)
+You’re merely gaining inspiration!
+And no, you won’t look just the same, because you’ll intentionally add what makes your business unique to your own website.

-Many of the greatest creators learned from those who went before them.
+Sidenote: Many of the greatest creatives in history learned from those who went before them.
 Well known artists, musicians, writers became really good at what they did because they were inspired from and mirrored their artistic endeavors.

 So here’s what you do: Browse websites in your industry and make a list of the ones you are really drawn to.
 Aim for 2-3 websites that you resonate with, and make note of the following items: